Skip to Main Content

 Who OnDeck is best for

-You don’t need perfect credit to get approved with OnDeck, which makes it a good fit for fair-credit borrowers.
-Furthermore, startups who have trouble getting approved elsewhere because they haven’t been operable for at least a year may have better luck with OnDeck.
+You don’t need perfect credit to get approved for an OnDeck loan, which makes it a good fit for fair-credit borrowers.
+Furthermore, startups who have trouble getting approved elsewhere because they haven’t been operable for over a year may have better luck with OnDeck.
 The lender’s fast funding times also make it worth considering if you need working capital right away, despite the hefty borrowing costs.

 Who OnDeck may not be best for

 If you’ve been in business for more than a year and have a solid credit rating, you may qualify for a better loan offer elsewhere.
 Borrowers seeking a long-term financial solution should also look beyond OnDeck for a business loan since the maximum loan term is just 24 months.
-And, of course, if you operate in a state or industry OnDeck doesn’t serve, you’ll have to try another lender.
+If you've failed to qualify for a loan with reasonable rates, SBA loans offer low interest rates and long repayment periods.
+These loans may be a better option if you have time to wait the typical 30 to 90 days for funding.

 OnDeck pros and cons